A guide to order and pay apps

-Order and pay apps give your business an online presence, and can be used instead of or alongside a restaurant website.
+Order and pay apps give your business an online presence, and can be used instead of or alongside a restaurant website and POS system.
 They give customers the means to view your menu, order, and pay, all from their mobile device.
 Customers can use the app to order at their table, click and collect, or have their food delivered.

 We answer the all important ‘what is an order and pay app?’ question and clue you into more benefits in the video below: